jpmckinney/multi_mail/README.md

       :mailgun_api_key => 'key-xxxxxxxxxxxxxxxxxxxxxxx-x-xxxxxx',
     })

+If you omit the `:mailgun_api_key` parameter, MultiMail will not check whether a request originates from Mailgun.

 If you have a route with a URL ending with "mime" and you are using the raw MIME format, add a `:http_post_format => 'raw'` option.
 For example:

     service = MultiMail::Receiver.new({